MFR6340/theenglishextension.org/resources/Lexile measures.md

 There are a variety of quantitative approaches to determine the reading level of a book, including Guided Reading Levels, Accelerated Reader, Developmental Reading Assessment, and Lexile measures.
 They all use different slightly different methodologies to measure the reading levels but they are all based on word frequency, vocabulary and sentence length.

 We have chosen to use Lexile measures to quantify the books here.
 Lexile measures are one of the most comprehensive systems in use, with over 100 million books and reading materials measured using this leveling system.
 Lexile measure are given from 200L for beginning readers and text to 1600L for advanced readers and text.
-It is not a perfect system, and there are some scores that leave the head scratching, but it does give a quantitative basis to
+It is not a perfect system, and there are some scores that leave the head scratching, but it does give a quantitative basis to help determine if a book is appropriate for a reader.

 ### Grade Level Table
 This table reflects 50th percentile rank (PR) and 90th percentile rank (PR) norms for end of year.
+(Data is provided by Lexile.com.
+Generated 26.
+January 2023)
 |Grade|50 PR|90 PR|
 |--|--|--|
 |K|BR160L|150L|